vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/_index.md

 ### Certificate Authentication

-Since apps run under a non-priviledged container account they do not have access to install certs in the Windows cert store and have the WCF runtime automatically load the cert.
+Since apps run under a non-privileged container account they do not have access to install certs in the Windows cert store and have the WCF runtime automatically load the cert.
 To work around this, the app will need to dynamically load the cert from a location it has access too.
-One way is with a custom ServicePointManager integration that allow the app to load the cert from the local file system, env var, or secrets store and implement a validate method itself.
+One way is with a custom `ServicePointManager` integration that allow the app to load the cert from the local file system, env var, or secrets store and implement a validate method itself.

 - TODO: Example with more specific guidance.
 - [Implementing a WCF Client with Certificate-Based Mutual Authentication without using Windows Certificate Store](https://blog.kloud.com.au/2015/11/23/implementing-a-wcf-client-with-certificate-based-mutual-authentication-without-using-windows-certificate-store/)